 Chase Sapphire Reserve

-The Chase Sapphire Reserve charges a $550 annual fee and includes a $300 annual travel credit that applies automatically to any travel purchase.
+The Chase Sapphire Reserve charges a $795 annual fee and includes a $300 annual travel credit that applies automatically to any travel purchase.
 The card earns 3x Ultimate Rewards points on dining and travel worldwide, includes Priority Pass Select lounge access, and provides primary rental car insurance that covers you internationally.
 Chase waives foreign transaction fees on all Sapphire products.

 Capital One Venture X

 The Capital One Venture X charges a $395 annual fee and includes a $300 annual travel credit through Capital One Travel plus 10,000 bonus miles on every account anniversary (worth $100).
 The card earns 2x miles on all purchases with no category restrictions and provides access to Capital One Lounges and Priority Pass Select.
 No foreign transaction fees.
-Capital One also does not charge FTF on any of its consumer cards.
+Capital One does not charge FTF on any of its consumer cards.

 Mid-Tier Travel Cards with No Foreign Transaction Fee